 Herbs to prevent parasite infestations in goats and sheep

 Herbal remedies for parasite infestations are just part of a holistic program to keep livestock healthy, using the other complimentary actions — using a bug lamp to control mosquitoes, encouraging birds and bats to reproduce on your homestead, raising chickens, etc., will help to ensure that the herbs are effective.
 Several herbs can be used throughout the season.

 Plants from the allium family:

-Chives, Garlic, Onions, Leeks, Ramps are a first line of defence against parasites.
+Chives, Garlic, Onions, Leeks, Ramps are the first line of defence against parasites.
 The ideal is for these plants to be available in the pasture for your livestock to eat at will.
 If that’s not possible or in winter, garlic can be fed as whole cloves or crushed and fed with honey in a bread pill.
 (Bread pill: Take a slice of bread, mash it up in your fingers, mix in pulverized herbs and honey.
-Place in your animals mouth and hold the mouth shut until the pill is swallowed).
+Place in your animal’s mouth and hold the mouth shut until the pill is swallowed).

-Plants for the artemis family:
+Plants for the Artemis family: